Beaches Near Madrid: Best Coastal Day Trips from the Capital

 4. Playa de Estremera

-For those looking for a quieter beach experience, head to Playa de Estremera.
-This charming natural beach is around 60 kilometres east of Madrid on the border with Castilla-La Mancha.
+For those looking for a quieter beach experience near Madrid, head to Playa de Estremera.
+This charming natural beach close to Madrid is around 60 kilometres east of Madrid on the border with Castilla-La Mancha.

-Playa de Estremera is lesser known than other beaches on the list and offers a more peaceful setting.
+Playa de Estremera is lesser known than other beaches around Madrid and offers a more peaceful setting.
 The riverbanks are sandy, creating a natural beach environment.
-Being surrounded by lush vegetation, it is the perfect spot to relax.
+Being surrounded by lush vegetation, it is the perfect spot to relax away from Madrid’s summer heat.

 The Tajo River is perfect for swimming and is also a popular destination for fishing.
-The beach is easily accessible by car with plenty of parking nearby.
+This peaceful beach near Madrid is easily accessible by car with plenty of parking nearby.
 The journey time is around an hour.

 5. La Isla, Rascafría

 La Isla in Rascafría is a beautiful natural recreation area located in the Sierra de Guadarrama mountains.
-Located 90 kilometres north of Madrid, it is the perfect escape for nature lovers.
+Located 90 kilometres north of Madrid, it is the perfect escape for nature lovers seeking Madrid mountain beaches.

 The area is named for its small island which splits the river into different channels.
 These channels provide natural pools with crystal clear waters, perfect for swimming and cooling off.
 The water can be quite cold which may be just what you are looking for in summer.

-Along with the river beaches, the area is rich with hiking trails.
+Along with the river beaches near Madrid, the area is rich with hiking trails.
 These go through the Sierra de Guadarrama National Park.
 With varying levels of difficulty, they offer panoramic views and stunning scenery, perfect for those looking to combine relaxation with exploration.

 6. Las Presillas, Rascafría

 Another great option in the Sierra de Guadarrama National Park is Las Presillas.
-This scenic spot is well-loved for its natural pools and is a great spot for those looking to relax and explore the local scenery.
+This scenic spot is well-loved for its natural pools and is a great spot for those looking to relax and explore the local scenery whilst escaping Madrid’s summer heat.

 Las Presillas has three large, man-made pools along the Lozoya River.
 The water is clear and cool, offering the perfect place to cool off in the hot summer months.
 The pools are surrounded by grassy areas, with plenty of space for sunbathing.